 The amended and restated credit agreement with Pacific Western Business Finance ("PWBF") provided a line of credit of \$0 million with a maturity date of September 2023.
-Outstanding amounts incurred interest at the prime rate plus 1.25% with a floor of 4.75% (4.75% at June 30, 2021 and December 31, 2020) and was secured by substantially all of our assets
+Outstanding amounts incurred interest at the prime rate plus 1.25% with a floor of 4.75% and was secured by substantially all of our assets.

-As of June 30, 2021, availability under the line of credit was \$5.5 million, which is determined from a borrowing base calculation on our existing accounts receivable balance.
-As of June 30, 2021, we had no outstanding borrowings under the line of credit, and as of December 31, 2020, we had \$1.2 million outstanding under the line of credit.
+The availability under the line of credit was determined from a borrowing base calculation on our existing accounts receivable balance.
+As of December 31, 2020, we had \$1.2 million outstanding under the line of credit.